 Our diet can have a direct link to our mood and energy levels.
 Skipping out on breakfast is a big no no!
 Convenience food nowadays can have a lot of refined sugar which gives us a surge of energy but then comes the slump afterwards giving us that feeling of low energy and tiredness.
 Try to reduce your intake of refined sugar and look for foods that release energy slowly throughout the day such as oats.
 Sunflower and pumpkin seeds are great for giving you an energy boost and improving low mood.
 It may also be a result of low iron levels so it is worth getting a blood test to rule that out.

 In our gut resides a family of micro-organisms and when in a balanced proportion, they help our digestion and get the nutrients we need from our food.
 If however we don’t eat a balanced diet then these micro-organisms become out of balance too.
 If you feel bloated or have a lot of flatulence then there is too much fermentation activity in your gut and could lead to inflammation.

 This is a big sign that you’re not giving your immune system what it needs.
 We are constantly coming into contact with germs and it’s our immune system we rely on to fight off the bacteria and viruses.
 Make sure you are getting enough fruit and veg, dark leafy greens are especially good!
 A healthy source of protein is also essential such as beans, nuts and pulses.

-If you want to have a chat about how you can improve your health get in touch with us or book online and our Nutritional Therapist Coral can advise.
-It might just take one or two sessions to get to the bottom of your symptoms and create a diet plan and you will be on your way to a healthier happier you!
+If you want to have a chat about how you can improve your health get in touch with us and we can organise an appointment with our Nutritionist.
+It might just take one or two sessions to get to the bottom of your symptoms, create a plan and you will be on your way to a healthier, happier you!